Running a Go Server Extensibly in dotnet aspire

 Project Extension

-Configuring Reverse Proxy with YARP
+Configuring a Reverse Proxy with YARP

-First, create a project for using YARP.
+First, create a project for utilizing YARP.

 1dotnet new web -n ReverseProxy